mysticole928/CrowdStrike-CNAPP/IOA/CSPM-IOA.md

 ### Modify the Security Group

-This is the actual "attack."

-These commands open specific ports to all IP addresses, which will trigger an Indicator of Attack (IOA).
+These commands open specific ports to the public Internet and will trigger the IOA.

 ---